onlinehub0808/-smart-contract-best-practices/README.md

   - Upgrade to the latest version of any tool or library as soon as possible
   - Adopt new security techniques that appear useful

-- **Be aware of the blockchain's unique properties**.
+- **Rethink programming concepts you know**.
 While much of your programming experience will be relevant to Ethereum programming, there are new and unique pitfalls to be aware of.
   - Be extremely careful about external contract calls, which may execute malicious code and change control flow.
   - Understand that your public functions are public, and may be called maliciously.
+Your private data is also viewable by anyone.
   - Keep gas costs and the gas block limit in mind.

 ## Security Notifications